oronymzy/tips/docs/Mkdqref.md

     - {~~This line is only separated by a single newline, so it's a separate line in the *same paragraph*.~>This line is separated by a single newline and two spaces, so it's a separate line in the *same paragraph*.~~}

 ## prior work
+- The information on the CSS-like syntax of an [attribute list](#alist) was introduced to me by [Cascading Style Sheets§Selector](https://en.wikipedia.org/wiki/Cascading_Style_Sheets#Selector) on Wikipedia.
-The bulk of the instructions were introduced to me through [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), part of the [Markdown Here](https://github.com/adam-p/markdown-here) [wiki](https://github.com/adam-p/markdown-here/wiki) on GitHub.
+- The bulk of the instructions were introduced to me through [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), part of the [Markdown Here](https://github.com/adam-p/markdown-here) [wiki](https://github.com/adam-p/markdown-here/wiki) on GitHub.

 [Markdown]: https://en.wikipedia.org/wiki/Markdown
 [^jgmblkq]: https://daringfireball.net/projects/markdown/syntax#blockquote